AltSchool/dynamic-rest/README.md

 Dynamic REST (or DREST) extends the popular [Django REST Framework](https://django-rest-framework.org) (or DRF) with API features that empower your simple RESTful APIs with the flexibility of a graph query language.

-DREST can be used as a swap-in replacement for DRF, and offers the following features on top of the standard DRF kit:
+DREST classes can be used as a drop-in replacement for DRF classes, which offer the following features on top of the standard DRF kit:

 * Linked relationships
 * Sideloaded relationships